-West Bengal Bank Holidays 2017Today – 20 September 2017 – is not a holiday in West Bengal.
+West Bengal Bank Holidays 2017Today – 19 October 2017 – is a holiday in West Bengal for Diwali.

 This page contains a calendar of all 2017 bank holidays for West Bengal.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Feb||Wed||Vasant Panchami|